 Structure of the database: the building blocks of a database

 The next step is to organize the visual representation of your database.
-To do this, you must understand exactly how the relational databases are structured.
-Within a database, the related data is grouped into tables, each of which consists of rows (also called “tuples”) and columns, like a spreadsheet.
+To do this, you must understand precisely how the relational databases are structured.
+Within a database, the related data is grouped into tables, each consisting of rows (also called “tuples”) and columns, like a spreadsheet.

 Each row of a table is called a “record.”
 Records include data about something or someone, such as a specific customer.
 Instead, columns (also known as “fields” or “attributes”) contain a unique type of information that appears in each record, such as the addresses of all the clients listed in the table.
 Some database management systems also offer the type of data called “Autonumbering”, which automatically generates a unique number in each row.